LacunaSpace/broadcast_frame_protocol/protocol.md

 After this, the terminal will switch to the next frequency in the list, and wait for next wakeup frame.

-If it is not a wakeup-frame, the terminal has no way to know where in the sequence it is, and therefore it will keep receiving frames until the end-of-sequence frame is received.
-After having received it, it will switch to the next frequency in the list, and start receiving.
-The first frame it receives now should be a wakeup frame.
+If it is not a wakeup-frame, the terminal ignores it and keep trying to receive a wakeup-frame without restarting the timeout timer.